-- Advocate for, and help deliver, public transport that meets the needs of the West Melbourne population, including the extension of tram services along Spencer Street to Arden. - Expand and upgrade the cycling network in West Melbourne. - Upgrade the public and private realm in the area around North Melbourne (future West Melbourne) Railway Station including Railway Place, including through ensuring that new development is of the highest design quality. - Support Encourage a less car dependent transport system through the application of the Parking Overlay. - Develop high quality and feasible options to connect West Melbourne with Docklands and E-Gate via pedestrian and cycling bridges.
+- Advocate for, and help deliver, public transport that meets the needs of the West Melbourne population, including the extension of tram services along Spencer Street to Arden.
+Commented [A18]: Taken from Objective 11 and Action 26 of the Structure Plan.
+The Spencer Street improvements are important to the success of the Spencer Street activity centre - Expand and upgrade the cycling network in West Melbourne. - Upgrade the public and private realm in the area around North Melbourne (future West Melbourne) Railway Station including Railway Place, including through ensuring that new development is of the highest design quality. - Support Encourage a less car dependent transport system through the application of the Parking Overlay. - Develop high quality and feasible options to connect West Melbourne with Docklands and E-Gate via pedestrian and cycling bridges.